Promoting uniformity of urban design and construction across Iowa.

 Temporary Traffic Control

-SUDAS staff developed an updated Temporary Traffic Control Handbook through an Iowa Highway Research Board project.
-If you would like to request a copy, please complete this form.
+SUDAS staff developed the Temporary Traffic Control Handbook through an Iowa Highway Research Board project.
 Click here for an electronic version of the handbook.

 Potential Errors